MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 ###  1.2. <a name='Designdecisions'></a>Design decisions

-We choose the **Stay-then_Transition** model for the overall system behavior.
+We choose the **Toggle-Between-Optimize-and_Stay** model for the overall system behavior.
-- The system will not always be optimizing, but sleeping most of the time accepting deposit/withdrawal requests from users.
+- The system will not always be transitioning, but staying most of the time accepting deposit/withdrawal requests from users.
 - If the system **accept**s a deposit request, it
-    - collects the asset the user wants to deposit, (on the asset's chain)
+    - collects the asset the user wants to deposit, on the asset's chain,
-    - tells the user to wait until the next optimization round, when the system will send mLP tokens to the user in return for the asset,
+    - tells the user to wait until the next optimization round, when the system will send some mLP tokens to the user in return for the asset,
     - and book the request with the system for later processing.
-- If the system **accept**s a withdraw request, it
+- If the system **accept**s a withdrawal request, it
-    - collects the mLP tokens the user wants to return, (on the mLP's chain)
+    - collects the mLP tokens the user wants to return, on the mLP's chain,
-    - tells the user to wait until the next optimization round, when the system will send some asset of the requested token type,
+    - tells the user to wait until the next optimization round, when the system will send some assets of the requested token type in return for the mLP tokens,
     - and book the request with the system for later processing.
-- The system will **optimize system asset snapshot** at regular or irregular intervals.
+- The system will **optimize system asset/request state**, or **transition to new staking** at regular or irregular intervals.
 The frequency of optimization rounds will be optimized, as frequent moves of asset may incur more costs while infrequent optimization rounds will hinder from quick maneuver of staking.
+- When an optimization round is requested, the system leaves the **Staying** state and enters the **Optimizing** state.
-- When entering the **Optimization process**, or the **Optimizing** state, the system will take a **system asset snapshot**.
-Then the system transforms/changes the states to optimal states for more rewards, while continuing to **accept** deposit/withdrawal requests, which will be handled at the next round of optimization.
+- When entering the **Optimizing** state, or an **Optimization round**, the system takes a **system asset/request snapshot**.
+Then the system transforms/changes the state to an optimal **system asset state** for more rewards, while continuing to **accept** deposit/withdrawal requests, which will be handled at the next round of optimization.
+- When an optimization round is finished, the system leaves the **Optimizing** state and enters the **Staying** state.
+- In the **Staying** state, the system does nothing but continues to **accept** deposit/withdrawal requests, which will be handled at the next round of optimization.

 <br><br>

 ###  1.3. <a name='Visualdescription'></a>Visual description
 <br>

-The Sleeping-then_Optimizing model of behavior can be expressed in a UML State Machine diagram shown below:
+The **Toggle-Between-Optimize-and_Stay** model of behavior can be expressed in a UML State Machine diagram shown below:
 <br><br>

 <p align="center">